notifhy/frontend/privacy.md

 If you make a request, we have one month to respond to you.
 If you would like to exercise any of these rights, please contact us at the email listed in the contact information below.

 ## Third-Party Privacy Policies
 Our application contains links to other websites.
-Our Privacy Policy only applies to our website, so if you click on a link to another website, you should read their Privacy Policy.
+Our Privacy Policy only applies to our application, so if you click on a link to another website or application, you should read their Privacy Policy.

 ## Changes to Our Privacy Policy
 We may update our Privacy Policy from time to time.
 Thus, we advise you to review this page periodically for any changes. we will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.